sunnydigital/sunnydigital/README.md

 - 👋 Hi, I’m @sunnydigital (Sunny Son 🌞)
 - 👀 I’m interested in:
     - A whole lot!!
 WaoW!!
-    - No, but in all seriousness Time Series Analysis, GANs, Computer Vision, Reinforcement Learning, & NLP
+    - But in all seriousness Time Series Analysis, GANs, Computer Vision, Reinforcement Learning, & NLP
 - 🌱 I’m currently learning:
     - More niche aspects of PyTorch/Tensorflow
+        - Model/parameter visualization using tensorboard and MLOps
     - High-dimensional visualization methods (Plotly, and getting better at Seaborn)
     - Interesting algorithms that may be applicable in the future
 - 📚 I'm currently reading: